Seal (emblem): East Asia

+The red seal of the Prime Minister of Vietnam, featuring the Emblem of Vietnam, as seen on an official document.
+Vietnam no more uses logographic script and has also abolished the traditional square seal in official contexts.

 Because seals are commissioned by individuals and carved by artists, every seal is unique, and engravers often personalize the seals that they create.
 The materials of seals and the styles of the engraving are typically matched to the personalities of the owners.
 Seals can be traditional or modern, or conservative or expressive.
 Seals are sometimes carved with the owners' zodiac animals on the tops of the seals.
 Seals are also sometimes carved with images or calligraphy on the sides.

 Although it is a utilitarian instrument of daily business in East Asia, westerners and other non-Asians seldom see Asian seals except on Asian paintings and calligraphic art.
 All traditional paintings in China, Japan, Korea, and the rest of East Asia are watercolor paintings on silk, paper, or some other surface to which the red ink from seals can adhere.
 East Asian paintings often bear multiple seals, including one or two seals from the artist, and the seals from the owners of the paintings.

 East Asian seals are the predecessors to block printing.